-For Americans living in lower cost of living areas, there are plenty of lower cost of living areas in Canada as well.
+For Americans living in lower-cost-of-living areas, there are plenty of lower-cost areas in Canada as well.

 Our Children Can Take Advantage Of Canada Too

 “McGill is the Harvard of Canada!”
 I exalted in a somewhat joking way.
-“I wonder what their acceptance rate is?”
-I asked.
+“I wonder what their acceptance rate is?“

 My student responded, “Really?
 The Harvard of Canada?
 How can that be if their acceptance rate is 50%?“